PATX0017/Capstone/README.md

 * Justin Palso
 * Sudha Potla

-Typical roles such as Business Anaylst, Project Manager, Team Leader, & Quality Assurance were truncated at meeting zero.
-It was decided by the group to just form front end, back end, and dev ops teams.
+Typical roles such as Business Anaylst, Project Manager, Team Leader, & Quality Assurance were replaced at meeting zero.
+It was decided by the group to form front end, back end, and dev ops teams.

 Don't forget to give the project a star!